 If you’re thinking of moving into a retirement village, there are lots of things to weigh up and costs are one of the biggest considerations.
 Apart from day-to-day living costs, there are three main costs to consider when moving into a retirement village, the entry fee, the monthly service fee and the exit fee.

 The entry fee is the upfront price you pay to live in your home in a retirement village.
 The amount will depend on the size, style and location of your chosen home.
-The good news is that this is generally 80% of the median house price in the local area, making your move into a village more affordable and leaving you with more money in your pocket to enjoy your retirement.
+Unlike most property transactions, you will not pay stamp duty on your new home.
+This equates to a significant cost saving on entry.

 Monthly service fee